-A. In recall of employees to work following winter lay off, the Employer need not follow seniority in recall, other than on the crew previously worked upon by the employee provided the more senior employees in that classification are recalled within thirty (30) days on the recall of the junior employee.
+A. In recall of employees to work following winter lay off, the Employer need not follow seniority in recall, other than on the crew previously worked upon by the employee provided the more senior employees in that classification are recalled within ninety (90) days on the recall of the junior employee.

 B. In the event of a permanent layoff, Employer will first displace the lowest seniority employees within the affected job description by region.
 If it has been ninety (90) days or less since layoff, laid off employees will be recalled from layoff by seniority within the job description and by region.
-Regions are defined as San Antonio, Joplin and Kansas City.
+Regions are defined as San Antonio, Kansas City, and Outlying Area as defined in Appendix A.

 The Employer may transfer employees from one classification to another for temporary periods due to project need.
 If there is a need to transfer employees between regions, the employees will be transferred by seniority, qualifications and region.